andandandand/Application-Image-Segmentation-with-Python/slides/chapter_1_40c35dedada5fea64f36b2ea85529d2d.md

 `@script`
-The paper describing this network was published in 2015 by a group led by Olaf Ronneberger (from Google's Deepmind) at Freiburg University.
-It quickly became both the state-of-the-art and its original or "vanilla" version is the current benchmark against which other semantic segmentation algorithms are compared.
+The paper describing this network was published in 2015 by a group led by Olaf Ronneberger at Freiburg University.
+It became both the state-of-the-art and its original or "vanilla" version is the current benchmark against which other semantic segmentation algorithms are compared.

 ---